opticsensors/HVAC-predictive-control/README.md

 ## ANFIS data prediction

 Adaptive Neuro-Fuzzy Inference System (ANFIS) is a kind of artificial neural network that it is used for prediction and modeling purposes.
 In the given context, ANFIS is applied for predicting a temperature one hour into the future.

+The output data from the second preprocessing step is used for training.
+This data will be divided into training and test sets, and then transformed using the mean and standard deviation of the training set.

 - **Cross-Validation Approach**: To enhance the reliability of the prediction, a cross-validation technique is employed.
 Specifically, a rotating 1-day testing period is used.
 This means the model is trained on a continuous dataset, except for a one-day period which is reserved for testing.
 The testing period then moves across the dataset, ensuring that the model is validated on different segments of the data.